 Ancestor veneration in China

 Respect for ancestors is deeply enshrined in Confucian writings and the belief has its strongest roots in Confucianism.
 The rules of filial piety require that a son must honor and obey his father in all things even after death.
 It remained as the common shared belief even if someone believed in Buddhism, Daoism, Christianity or Islam.
-The veneration of ancestors caused great problems for the Jesuits when they brought Christianity to China.
-The strong belief in the need for venerating the ancestors was not compatible with Christian doctrine.
+The veneration of ancestors gave the Jesuits problems when they brought Christianity to China.
+The strong belief in the need to venerate the ancestors is not really compatible with Christian doctrine.
 The missionaries decided to try to accommodate the belief within an adapted form; however the Pope in 1707 ➚ did not accept this compromise and the numbers of Chinese Christian soon dwindled.

 Copyright © Chinasage 2012 to 2019